Achintya Bheda Abheda: Philosophy

 The theological view of achintya-bheda-abheda tattva asserts that God is simultaneously "one with and different from His creation".
 God's separate existence in His own personal form is not denied, even as creation (or what is termed in Vaishnava theology as the 'cosmic manifestation') is never separate from God.
-God always exercises supreme control over his creation.
+According to this tradition, God always exercises supreme control over his creation.
 Sometimes this control is directly exercised, but most of the time it is indirect, through his different potencies or energies (Prakrti).

-A.C.
-Bhaktivedanta Swami Prabhupada summarizes the achintya-bheda-abheda philosophy in the following way: "One who knows God knows that the impersonal conception and personal conception are simultaneously present in everything and that there is no contradiction.
-Therefore Lord Caitanya established His sublime doctrine: acintya bheda-and-abheda-tattva -- simultaneous oneness and difference."
+A. C. Bhaktivedanta Swami Prabhupada summarizes the achintya-bheda-abheda philosophy in the following way: "One who knows God knows that the impersonal conception and personal conception are simultaneously present in everything and that there is no contradiction.
+Therefore Lord Caitanya established His sublime doctrine: acintya bheda-and-abheda-tattva—simultaneous oneness and difference."

-The relationship between the Sun and sunshine analogizes the relationship between God and the jiva.
-The Sun and sunshine are not different qualitatively, but different quantitively— there is great difference between proximity to a beam of sunshine and proximity to the Sun.
-Similarly, the jiva is qualitatively similar to God, but does not share God's qualities to an infinite extent, as would God himself.
+The relationship between the sun and sunshine serves as an analogy for the relationship between God and the jiva.
+The sun and sunshine are not different qualitatively, but different quantitatively—there is a great difference between proximity to a beam of sunshine and proximity to the sun.
+Similarly, the jiva is qualitatively similar to God, but does not share God's qualities to an infinite extent, as God himself does.

-Another conception of difference-in-nondifference is that jivas partake in the consciousness and bliss aspect of God, but not the being aspect.
+Another conception of difference-in-nondifference is that jivas partake in the 'consciousness' (cit) and 'bliss' (ananda) aspect of God, but not the 'being' (sat) aspect.
 Thus, jivas are ontologically distinct from the absolute body of God.

 The essence of Achintya Bheda Abheda is summarized as ten root principles called dasa mula.